BoukayouaLoubna/kafka-market-stock/README.md

 ```

 ### Configure Server Properties for Public IP :
--Edit server.properties to set ADVERTISED_LISTENERS to the public IP of your EC2 instance:
+Edit server.properties to set ADVERTISED_LISTENERS to the public IP of your EC2 instance:
 ```sh
 sudo nano config/server.properties
 ```

 ### Create a Kafka Topic :
--Open a new terminal window and SSH into your EC2 instance:
+Open a new terminal window and SSH into your EC2 instance:
 ```sh
 cd kafka_2.12-3.3.1
 ```